 Any failure to comply with Section 128 of the Companies Act will result in a prison sentence of up to one year or a fine of at least Rs.
-50,000/-, but this can be up to Rs.5 lakh or both.
+50,000/-, but this can be up to Rs.5 lakhs or both.
 In the LLP case, the penalty for violating Section 34 is Rs.
 25,000/- to 5 lakhs, payable by LLP, and for select partners, this is Rs.
 10,000/- to Rs.
-1 lakh.
+1 lakhs.

 The ledger should be kept at the company headquarters or in an LLP,the Board of Directors may decide to keep books elsewhere in India.
 However, the decision must be communicated to the ROC on form № AOC 5 within seven days.
 In the case of an LLP, books must be registered and maintained at its office.